-We are pleased to announce that new flexibilities, supports, and revised documents are now available to educators and schools implementing the state Educator Effectiveness (EE) model.
-Streamlining the system, expanding supports, and creating clarity were the focus of these changes.
+We are pleased to announce new flexibilities, supports, and revised documents are available to educators and schools implementing the state Educator Effectiveness (EE) model.
+They are focused on streamlining the system, expanding supports, and creating clarity.

 New EE flexibilities include: